cperez120/SQLMonitor/README.md

 For collecting metrics available from inside SQL Server, it used standard tsql procedures.

-All the objects are created in [DBA_Admin] databases.
+All the objects are created in [DBA] databases.
 Only few stored procedures that should have capability to be executed from context of any databases are created in [master] database.

 For both OS metrics & SQL metric, SQL Agent jobs are used as schedulers.
 Each job has its own schedule which may differ in frequency of data collection from every one minute to once a week.